An approach to intersection theory on singular varieties using motivic complexes: Join and cup product

 \begin{corollary} Let $X$ be a stratified quasi-projective variety, and let $Y$ be a quasi-projective variety of dimension $n$.
+Let $\ol p$ and $\ol q$ be perversities such that $\ol p + \ol q \leq \ol t$.
 Restriction of correspondences determines a morphism of presheaves: \end{corollary} \begin{proof} Embed $Y$ as a closed subvariety of codimension $c$ of some open subvariety $\PP$ of a projective space.
 The restriction of the pairing

 provided by Proposition $\ref{smooth pairing}$ to the subpresheaf $z^{t, \ol p}(X,Y) \times z(X, r)_{\ol q}$ factors through $z(X \times Y, r+n-t)_{\ol p + \ol q}$. \end{proof}

 \begin{remark} The restriction of the pairing of Corollary $\ref{sing pairing}$ to the subsheaf $\bZ \Hom^{\ol p}(Y,X) \subset z^{d, \ol p}(X, Y)$ may be thought of as sending a pair $(f, \beta) \in \Hom^{\ol p}(Y,X)(U) \times z(X,r)_{\ol q}(U)$ to the pull-back of $\beta \into U \times X$ along $f : U \times Y \to U \times X$.
 (Strictly speaking we intersect the graph of $f$ with the pull-back of $\beta$ to $U \times X \times Y$.) \end{remark}